 With regards to complaints around the Millennium Wood and other areas, the EGPA committee will be advised that a resident has concerns.
 In regards to the objections to the plan drawn up by the Estate, the Clerk will make it clear that this was not a CPC design.

-The correspondence around the site near the Farm shop will be advised of the reasons why this area was found not suitable.
+The correspondence around the site near the Farm shop will be advised of the reasons why this site was discounted as unsuitable by the working group.

 There is an action for the Clerk to check what time the flood lights need to be turned off at the tennis courts (looking at the original planning application) and advise the club accordingly.